khanhhungvu1508/Company-management/README.md

 # Company-management
-The code to manage account of candidates and directors.
+The code to manage account of candidates and directors by using Java.

 ## Function
 The code ensures the following features: